thoelze1/update-alerter/README.md

-# Web Update Alerter
+# Tracking Web Content
-This code will check URLs for changes.
+I use Python to compare recent and stored snapshots of websites to determine when content at a URL has changed.

+## Storing Snapshots
+A text file track changes for each URL.
+Content at a URL is saved as an MD5 hash and updated regulary.
+Each new hash is compared to the existing hash.
+For each omparison, the corresponding textfile is timestamped to reflect change.

 ## Dangers
-The simplest way to check for changes would be to first save a source file online, and then compare the current source with the stored source at regular intervals.
-Saving files without sanitizing them is dangerous.
-Instead, generating a hash from a source file may be safer.
+Saving files without sanitizing them can be dangerous.